s-c-s / iStock / Getty Images Plus / Getty Images

 Many have already taken measures to manage their financial futures.
 More than 40 percent of pre-retirement workers have already adjusted their lifestyle.
 Nearly 14 percent of pre-retirees are taking on multiple jobs to support their retirement saving goals.
 Close to 10 percent of workers have switched jobs for better retirement benefits.

-What Boomers Can Do
+What Boomers Can Do to Prepare for Retirement Income Planning

 This changing retirement model brings opportunity and more control of retirement income preparation.
 American workers can harness the shift by creating customized retirement plans that better align with individual needs and retirement goals.
 For those currently relying on Social Security and pensions to create a stream of retirement, other vehicles, like fixed index annuities, can offer the same benefit of certainty.